 - Adding detail to a mesh using displacement textures along with tessellation (which can’t be done in shadergraph yet as far as I know, at least not in URP).

 - Animating vertices on a water plane to simulate waves.
 (See this catlikecoding tutorial for a good example)

 - Creating various effects such as melting and wobbling.
-(I’ve done a melting candle effect before, shared on twitter here)
+(I’ve done a melting candle effect, only shared on twitter though)

 - Simulating wind on grass, plants and trees, see example below.

 - Adding simple animation to regular meshes, instead of using skinned meshes.
 See below for examples of the motion of swimming fish and flapping butterfly/bird wings, which are fairly simple to simulate.
 The game ABZÛ also uses this a lot, see this ABZÛ GDC Talk.